The Parent’s Role as a Learning Coach in Online Education

 Online Elementary School—Starting Out Together

-In grades K–5, students require a lot of support from caring online parents or learning coaches.
+In grades K–5, students require a lot of support from caring adults at home and in the online classroom.

 Learning Coaches can expect to: